vele616/monorepo/packages/jobboard/website/content/jobs/senior-full-stack-node-react-engineer-streamyard-hopin-gqtui.md

 timestamp: 1611187200000
 hashtags: "#reactjs,#javascript,#nodejs,#css,#html,#windows,#content,#branding,#ui/ux,#scrum"
 jobType: "software"
 companyWebsite: "https://boards.greenhouse.io/hopin?t=02952e2a3us"
-summary: "If you have solid experience working in an agile development environment, Hopin has a job opening for a senior full-stack node"
+summary: "If you have solid experience working in an agile development environment, Hopin has a job opening for a Senior Full-Stack Node/React Engineer"
 summaryBackup: "Excited about #reactjs, #javascript, #nodejs?
 Check out this job post!"
-featured: 20
+featured: 5
 ---

 Millions of users participate in StreamYard powered broadcasts every month.
 If you want to write code that has a high impact on real people daily, join us on this adventure!!!